 IDP Training

-If you are unsure which method below applies to your role, check your inbox for an email from IDP-Support@osu.edu, or email us for help.
+If you are unsure which training method below applies to your role, check your inbox for an email from IDP-Support@osu.edu, or email us for help.

 If you have access to Restricted (S4) data but not protected health information